mr-speedster/DB2Azure/README.md

 ## Description

 DB2Azure helps automate the process of extracting data from SQL Server, PostgreSQL, and MySQL databases and uploading it directly to Azure Blob Storage in either JSON or CSV format.
-The package includes three main modules for SQL Server (`SQLLoader`), PostgreSQL (`PostgreLoader`), and MySQL (`MySQLLoader`), each providing methods for executing SQL queries and transferring the data to Azure Blob Storage.
+The package includes three main modules for SQL Server (`MSSQLLoader`), PostgreSQL (`PostgreLoader`), and MySQL (`MySQLLoader`), each providing methods for executing SQL queries and transferring the data to Azure Blob Storage.

 ### Key Features:
 - **SQL Server Support**: Extracts data from Microsoft SQL Server databases using `pyodbc`.